Transduction (genetics): Specialized transduction

-When the partially encapsulated phage material infects another cell and becomes a prophage, the partially coded prophage DNA is called a "heterogenote".

 An example of specialized transduction is λ phage in Escherichia coli.

+Lateral transduction

-Lateral transductionLateral transduction is the process by which very long fragments of bacterial DNA are transferred to another bacterium.
+Lateral transduction is the process by which very long fragments of bacterial DNA are transferred to another bacterium.
 So far, this form of transduction has been only described in Staphylococcus aureus, but it can transfer more genes and at higher frequencies than generalized and specialized transduction.
 In lateral transduction, the prophage starts its replication in situ before excision in a process that leads to replication of the adjacent bacterial DNA.
 After which, packaging of the replicated phage from its pac site (located around the middle of the phage genome) and adjacent bacterial genes occurs in situ, to 105% of a phage genome size.
 Successive packaging after initiation from the original pac site leads to several kilobases of bacterial genes being packaged into new viral particles that are transferred to new bacterial strains.
 If the transferred genetic material in these transducing particles provides sufficient DNA for homologous recombination, the genetic material will be inserted into the recipient chromosome.

 Because multiple copies of the phage genome are produced during in situ replication, some of these replicated prophages excise normally (instead of being packaged in situ), producing normal infectious phages.

-Mammalian cell transduction with viral vectors
+Mammalian cell transduction

 Transduction with viral vectors can be used to insert or modify genes in mammalian cells.
 It is often used as a tool in basic research and is actively researched as a potential means for gene therapy.